Last modified: Dec. 14, 2024, 4:12 p.m.

 Adults rest during the day on tree trunks, they become active at dusk and come to light.

-Two generations a year: April–May and August.
+Two generations a year in April–May and August.

 The larva lives mainly on Alnus glutinosa, but it also occurs not infrequently on Alnus incana.